Butter your Corn the WarGames Way

 After a rewatch of WarGames, I decided to try the buttering method used in the film.
 For those who haven’t seen it, William Bogert who plays Mr. Lightman in the film amply butters a piece of bread and then uses that bread as a tool to butter the corn on the cob.
 The punchline of the scene is that the corn is raw.

 I love bread, butter, and corn.
 So I gave it a shot.
-Using the softest white bread I could find, I applied room temperature butter to the bread and then proceeded to use the buttered bread like a cloth rubbing it around the corn.
+Using the softest white bread I could find, I applied room temperature butter to the bread and then proceeded to use the buttered bread like a cloth rubbing it around the corn, just like in the movie.

-Then after things are nice and butter I eat the slightly less buttery, but still delicious buttered bread, and follow it up with the corn.
+Then after things are nice and buttered up, I eat the slightly less buttery, but still delicious buttered bread, and follow it up with the corn.
+It works and I am very happy.